Terms of Use

 The Good Registry

-In these Terms, unless the context otherwise requires:
+In these Terms of Use, unless the context otherwise requires:

 "Intellectual Property Rights" means all trademarks, domain names, copyright, patents, registered designs, circuit layouts, rights in computer software, databases, Content and lists, rights in inventions, know-how, and trade secrets and all other intellectual property, in each case whether registered or unregistered (including applications for the grant of any of the foregoing) and all rights or forms of protection having equivalent or similar effect to any of the foregoing which may subsist anywhere in the world, and all rights of action, powers and benefits of the same in respect of the Website, any software developed by us and applied in the Website, and any underlying materials contained on the Website.

-"Service Fee" means the 10% fee (inclusive of GST) which is levied on all donations to The Good Registry, comprising a payment platform provider fee and a management fee.
+"Service Fee" means the 10% fee which is levied on all donations made via the Website, comprising a payment platform provider fee and a management fee.

-"Taxation Authority" means the Inland Revenue Department or any other governmental body administering Donee Tax Status.
+"Taxation Authority" means the Inland Revenue Department or any other governmental body administering the recognition of Donee Organisations.

-"Tax Credit" means any donation rebate allowable to a Member under Tax Legislation for making a donation.
+"Tax Credit" means any donation rebate allowable under Tax Legislation for making a donation.

 "Tax Legislation" means all applicable tax laws in New Zealand from time to time.

-"Terms" means these terms and conditions together with any privacy policy and/or acceptable use policy.
+"Terms" means these terms of use together with any privacy policy and/or acceptable use policy.

 Overview